liampc/100-days-of-code/log.md

 Today, not so productive.
 I tried to do my third project about js today but I can't seem to understand how to proceed with the project just using html and js.
 My mistake is that the project should be done after watching 2 video lessons.
 I feel a little frustrated earlier because I feel like I'm lacking something and I dont know what.
 Tomorrow I'll finish the lesson and see if I can finally understood how to do the project.

+## Day 9: Oct 14, 2020

+Was not able to do coding yesterday.
+Today I finally understood how to use JS with django in dealing with Single Page app.
+I learned how to create and access own API.
+I was also able to add features in my attendance project, and practice using class based views in django.